-According to Euroconsult, the global market for commercial Earth observation data and services is expected to reach $8 billion by 2029, growing from $4.6 billion in 2019.
-With satellites and drones being the most common ways to collect this type of data, understanding when to use one or another is key for making an informed decision when collecting this data type.
+According to Euroconsult, the global market for commercial Earth observation data and services will reach $8 billion by 2029, up from $4.6 billion in 2019.
+Understanding when to use satellite imagery over drones is key to making an informed decision when collecting this data type.

-While drones need to be piloted by someone, satellites are fully autonomous.
-Once they’re in orbit, they rotate around the Earth, using sophisticated lenses and sensors to image the planet and send data back to the ground station.
+Unlike drones, satellites are fully autonomous.
+Once in orbit, they rotate around the planet using sophisticated lenses and sensors to image it and transmit data back to the ground.

-Typically, when someone wants to buy commercial satellite imagery, they just have to specify their area of interest (AOI), frequency of image collection, date range, and resolution.
-Then, it can take anywhere from a few hours to a few days until the results are delivered.
-It’s just that simple!
+It is typically easy for someone to purchase commercial satellite imagery by specifying their area of interest (AOI), frequency of image collection, date range, and resolution.
+When the results are ready, it can take anywhere from a few hours to a few days.
+It's as simple as that!

-Drone surveying may not be appropriate for landscapes that are difficult to navigate by road or by foot may not be best suited for drone surveying.
-For example, you may want to think twice before sending a drone to forestry or mountainous locations.
-These natural obstacles can add more complexity to the operation, resulting in longer flight times and the risk of losing the equipment.
+Drone surveying may not be appropriate for landscapes that are difficult to navigate on foot or by road.
+You might think twice before sending a drone to a forest or mountainous area.
+A natural obstacle can complicate the operation, leading to longer flight times and the risk of equipment loss.

-Remote areas and drones are not exactly the best friends, either.
-That’s because most drones can’t fly too far away from the controller, meaning that the drone operator needs to be at least within a few kilometers of it.
+The problem with drones and remote areas is that most drones can't fly too far from the controller, meaning the operator needs to be within a few kilometres to operate the drone.

 Here’s a detail often overlooked when deciding the best way to capture images:

 Commercial drones have a flight time of about half an hour, so they might need to be recharged to complete the job.
 Each full charge takes between 60 to 90 minutes.
-Because our planet revolves around the sun, the sun angle will have changed when the drone is able to fly again.
+Because our planet revolves around the sun, the sun's angle will change when the drone can fly again.

 But if you’re a GIS manager who needs to conduct geospatial analysis, you’ll have to account for different elevations and sun angles when processing your image.